JetBrains-Research/KotlinMemoryModelResearch/litmus/litmus.md

 In particular, it imlies that if a program accesses only one location, then it should have sequentially consistent semantics.

-Non atomic accesses should not guarantee coherence (same as in JVM).
+Non-atomic accesses should not guarantee coherence (same as in JVM).
 This can be checked with the standard _Read-Read Coherence_ litmus test.